yohman/up206a/Weeks/Week02/readme.md

     * `.shape`
     * `.info`
     * `.head()`
-*   Add your first data exploration Jupyter Notebook to your GitHub repository
+*   Add your first data exploration Jupyter Notebook to your GitHub repository and title it "Week2_Data_Exploration.ipynb"

 ### Reading assignment: